lectron/kosmos/README.md

  The only term of using this software is that you expressively credit Minecraftly website as the creator of the software you are using on your server and website.

- We welcome everyone to install and develop on top of Minecraftly free of charge for non-commercial use.
-If you wish to use it for commercial use, please email viet@minecraftly.com to license it.
+ We welcome everyone to install and develop on top of Minecraftly free of charge for personal, non-commercial use.
+We have a patent pending on the software and.
+We don't allow any commercial use of this architecture.

 ##Bounty Program
 Want to make money fixing bugs for Minecraftly open source softwares?